dawidprosba/vite-hugo-plugin/README.md

 This plugin is compatibile with vite under 3.0.0 version, but may cause some typescript typing error, check https://github.com/DcBD/vite-hugo-plugin/pull/2 for more information.

+## For older version of hugo
+Added `hugoConfigFileName` property to specify which hugo config it should use.
+By default it's `hugo.toml`

 ## Example usage